-Adoptive families should send their reports to either:
+Adoptive families should send their reports to:

-- the relevant state or territory central authority (the state or territory in which the adoption was processed), or - the Australian Central Authority.
+- the relevant state or territory central authority (the state or territory in which the adoption was processed), - the Australian Government Department of Social Services (DSS).

-The Australian central authorities will arrange for the reports to be provided to the Ethiopian Government.
-Appendix A provides postal addresses for the Australian Central Authority and state and territory central authorities.
+The Australian central authorities and DSS will arrange for the reports to be provided to the Ethiopian Government.
+Appendix A provides postal addresses for the Department of Social Services and state and territory central authorities.